-During convened meetings, members of the committee who have a conflict of interest regarding a proposal under review (e.g.: personal research or faculty advisor to student research) will excuse themselves from the meeting by physically leaving the room until discussion has ended and the vote has been tallied.
+During convened meetings, members of the committee who have a conflict of interest regarding a proposal under review (e.g.; personal research or faculty advisor a.
+Initial Review

 For exempt / expeditable proposals that are guided by the Chair, a vice chair who is appointed by the committee, will review those studies and sign off on them.